Getting Wild Birds In Your Garden Part 1

 Choosing the right bird feeders, choosing a range of feeders and putting them in different places will help you in attracting a wide range of different birds.

 • Bird Table.
 The bird table provides a “stage” for your new garden visitors to come and entertain you on.
 Bird tables are a great option for ground-feeding birds like blackbirds, thrushes, collared doves and robins.
 You can put any food you choose on the platform.
 If you can, choose a table with a roof, this will stop your food getting soggy in the rain, and offer a little shade on hot days.
-If space is limited don’t worry, you can get hanging or wall-mounted bird tables, so there’s something for everyone’s outdoor space.
+If space is limited don’t worry, you can get wall-mounted bird tables, so there’s something for everyone’s outdoor space.

 • Seed Feeders.
 Seed feeders are a staple for your garden birds and will be used by tits, house sparrows, goldfinches and siskins.
 They are generally too unstable to support a big fat pigeon, so help to make sure your food is getting to the smaller birds.
 If you are feeding Niger seed be sure to choose a specialist Niger feeder with smaller feeding holes.